abdelhadihassancareer-cmd/Facebook-page-content-analysis/README.md

 ## Data Preparation

-The data was prepared and structured before being imported into Power BI.
+The data was prepared and structured before being analyzed in Power BI.

 The preparation process included: